pkp/pkp-docs/help-guide/en/help-guide.md

 #### Forum Language

 Although English is the primary language of the site, members are allowed to post in any other language of their choosing.
-On the PKP Forum, some support is available in languages other than English, under the “Regional Networks” categories (presently, German, Spanish, and Italian): [https://forum.pkp.sfu.ca/c/regional-networks/25](https://forum.pkp.sfu.ca/c/regional-networks/25)
+On the PKP Forum, some support is available in languages other than English, under the [“Regional Networks”](https://forum.pkp.sfu.ca/c/regional-networks/25) categories (presently, German, Spanish, and Italian).

 Responses to forum posts in languages other than English, similar to PKP documentation, is dependent on participation and contribution from particular communities.